AlphxByte/Graphly/README.md

 - **message** is the message sent by the event loop.
 - **wParam** and **lParam** contain additional information about the message sent.

+**AlreadyRunning** function:
 ```cpp
 static bool AlreadyRunning();
 ```
 Used for checking if the app is already opened.
-Returns true if it is already opened and false otherwise.
+Returns true if it is already opened or false otherwise.

+**Run** function
 ```cpp
 [[nodiscard]] int Run();
 ```